nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Number of rows: 6
 ```

-### Summary

-- **Partition Distribution:**
-  - The `show pmap` command confirms that the partitions are evenly split between the Paris and London regions.
+- _Partition Distribution_: The `show pmap` command confirms that the partitions are evenly split between the Paris and London regions.
 Each region’s nodes manage an equal share of the partitions, which aligns with the network isolation we’ve implemented.

-- **Cluster Operation:**
-  - Both clusters (Paris and London) are fully operational but only for the partitions they currently own.
+- _Cluster Operation_: Both clusters (Paris and London) are fully operational but only for the partitions they currently own.
 This demonstrates how partition ownership and data distribution are maintained even during a network split.

 By analyzing this command output, it’s clear that each subcluster is functioning correctly within its partition scope, illustrating the impact of the network partition on the Aerospike database’s partition management.

 #### Restoring Network Partition Configuration

 To resolve the network partition and restore full connectivity, you need to undo the previous security group rule changes made and set the inbound rules back to allow traffic from all sources (`0.0.0.0/0`).
-- **Partition Map:**
-  - After removing the restrictions, the `show pmap` command should show all 4096 partitions being managed correctly across the cluster, indicating that the data is now fully distributed and accessible.
+- _Partition Map_: After removing the restrictions, the `show pmap` command should show all 4096 partitions being managed correctly across the cluster, indicating that the data is now fully distributed and accessible.

-- **Node Communication:**
-  - All nodes should be active and successfully heartbeating with each other.
+- _Node Communication_: All nodes should be active and successfully heartbeating with each other.

 By following these steps, you have restored the Aerospike cluster to it's full operational state, ensuring all nodes can communicate and data distribution is consistent across the entire system.